-The WRF model is a limited area, nonhydrostatic, mesoscale modeling system with a terrainfollowing eta coordinate, which is coupled with land surface models and the Urban Canopy Model (UCM) to provide a better representation of the physical processes related to the exchange of heat, momentum, and water vapor in an urban environment.
+The WRF model is a limited area, nonhydrostatic, mesoscale modeling system with a terrain-following estimated time of arrival (eta) coordinate, which is coupled with land surface models and the urban canopy model (UCM) to provide a better representation of the physical processes related to the exchange of heat, momentum, and water vapor in an urban environment.
 The land surface model describes the physical soil hydrological processes explicitly, including infiltration, storage, redistribution, drainage, and evaporation.
-The UCM is a single layer model with a simplified urban geometry, where its features include shadowing from buildings, reflection of short and long-wave radiation, the wind profile in the canopy layer, and multilayer heat transfer equations for roof, wall, and road surfaces (Tewari et al., 2007).
-The impervious roads lack soil hydrological processes but the evaporation of liquid water still occurs above the road, which can change the urban weather, climate, and environment.
+The UCM is a single-layer model with a simplified urban geometry, where its features include shadowing from buildings, reflection of short- and long-wave radiation, the wind profile in the canopy layer, and multilayer heat transfer equations for roof, wall, and road surfaces (Tewari et al., 2007).
+The impervious roads lack soil hydrological processes, but the evaporation of liquid water still occurs above the road, which can change the urban weather, climate, and environment.

-A simple urban water usage scheme including urban irrigation and road sprinkling was incorporated into the WRF model based on the scheme proposed by Zeng et al. (2017).
+A simple urban water usage scheme, including urban irrigation and road sprinkling, was incorporated into the WRF model, based on the scheme proposed by Zeng et al. (2017).
 Ecological and farmland irrigation were both treated as urban irrigation and implemented in the same manner in the model.
-The soil hydrological processes were changed and the water balance between the land surface and atmosphere was disturbed provided that the irrigation water was added to the first layer of the soil and it was regarded as the available liquid water in the model.
+The soil hydrological processes were changed, and the water balance between the land surface and atmosphere was disturbed, provided that the irrigation water was added to the first layer of the soil, and it was regarded as the available liquid water in the model.
 This process was conducted for farmland and urban land use types, and the water added from the surface soil was removed from the ground water table to maintain the water balance.
-According to the Requirements for Quality and Operation of City Road Sweeping and Cleaning (NO: DB11/T 353-2014) (Beijing M. 2015) the road sprinkling scheme was activated in the night when water was applied to the impervious road layer to accelerate evaporation.
-A flowchart illustrating the urban water usage scheme, including irrigation and road sprinkling in the model, is shown in Figure 1, and the specific scheme is represented by Eqs (1)-(4).
-The advanced water usage scheme mentioned above was coupled into the WRF model.
-Water from urban irrigation with a specific spatial distribution was entered as an input for the model via a data interface with the WRF model.
-The program was initialized for the real-time case study and the amount of water applied for road sprinkling was no more than the maximum water-holding capacity of the urban impervious layer:
+According to the Requirements for Quality and Operation of City Road Sweeping and Cleaning (no. DB11/T 353-2014; Beijing M., 2014)